Income Tax Statistics

 In 2015, 77.5 million Americans paid no federal income tax.
 About half of that number had no taxable income, while the other half had enough deductions to reduce their taxable income to $0 or less.

-IRS Statistics of Income
+IRS Income Data

 Tax evasion costs the United States $458 billion per year.